dyoachum/MakeChangeProject/README.md

 #### Lessons Learned

-- I learned how to round numbers
+- I rounded numbers to keep accuracy when dealing with floats
-- I learned how to use more than one method.
+- I casted variables
+-